 has contributor: agent role (ar) The role (e.g. author, editor, or publisher) of one of the contributors of this bibliographic resource.

-has related document: document An document external to the Corpusthat is related bibliographic resource (so as to provide access to external resources).
+has related document: thing A document external to the Corpus, that is related to the bibliographic resource (such as an entity representing the same document in another dataset).

-ue to the precise specification of these metadata, the name of the authors and the information about the publication, are not accessible as literal values associated the bibliographic resource consideration.
-However, they are by following metadata elements bibliographic resource – for instance, authors can agent role entities specified by the has contributor element, while the journalthe bibliographic resource has been published can be obtained by looking at the entities specified by the is part of element.
+Due to the precise specification of these metadata, the names of the authors and the information about the publication (journal name, volume number, etc.), are not accessible as literal values directly associated with the bibliographic resource under consideration.
+However, they are accessible by following other metadata elements that are directly associated with the bibliographic resource – for instance, the authors can discovered via the agent role entities specified by the has contributor element, while the name of the journal in which the bibliographic resource has been published (as well as the volume number and the issue) can be obtained by looking at the entities specified by the is part of element.
+Of course, this is true if we consider to the raw metadata included in the Corpus.
+However, we are developing appropriate interfaces for showing of all the information related to a bibliographic resource in a full human-readable form.

 Metadata elements that may be associated with a responsible agent’s role (graph: https://w3id.org/oc/corpus/ar/)